 Our goal is to restore the architectural splendor of the building while modernizing its function for current users to enjoy, thereby offering a complete modern library experience.

 The renovated library will be more open, brighter, with improved telecommunications and flow of services.
 Some highlights of enhancements include:

 Yes, they are shown in the section above.

 No, the building footprint will remain the same.

 The Library Board hired Vincent Benic (VBA) who has many years of experience with historic buildings, as well as library construction and renovation.
 According to vbarch.com/profile, “The aim of Vincent Benic Architect is to produce built projects of the highest quality; ones that respond directly to user needs, respect natural, physical, and social environments, use appropriate technologies in imaginative ways, and are based firmly in the realities of cost and time.”

-Essential services will be moved during the renovation to Feather Hill.
+Essential services will be moved during the renovation to Feather Hill, which is right next door to our current building.
 Most library services will be offered during this time.
-Neighboring libraries will graciously offer library service to Southold/Peconic residents as well.
+Neighboring libraries will graciously offer library services to Southold/Peconic residents as well.

 The total cost of the project is $1.75 million.

 During a fundraising campaign undertaken in 2009-2010, $1million has been carefully invested and will be spent on this project.
 The community supported a five year loan in the amount of $750,000 in May 2017.
 Grants from NYS and other sources are being sought.